-We have no commercial manufacturing facilities and we do not intend to build commercial manufacturing facilities of our own in the foreseeable future.
-We intend to enter into agreements with various third parties for the formulation and manufacture of our products.
-We make prototypes of certain of our product candidates for testing, including for limited use in animal or human clinical testing, in our Miami, Florida prototype laboratory.
+We have no commercial manufacturing facilities, and we do not intend to build our own commercial manufacturing facilities in the foreseeable future.
+We have entered into and intend to enter into agreements with third parties for the contract engineering services and the manufacture of our products.
+We make prototypes and non-commercial components, device prototypes and non-commercial finished devices of certain of our product candidates in our Miami, Florida facilities for testing, including for limited use in animal or human clinical testing.
 We have also entered into agreements with third party manufacturers for the manufacture of prototypes for certain of our products.
-These suppliers and their manufacturing facilities must comply with FDA regulations, current quality system regulations (referred to as QSRs), which include current good manufacturing practices, or cGMPs, and to the extent laboratory analysis is involved, current good laboratory practices, or cGLPs.
+These suppliers and their manufacturing facilities must comply with FDA regulations, current quality system regulations (referred to as QSRs), which include current good manufacturing practices (cGMPs) or ISO certifications where applicable, and to the extent laboratory analysis is involved, current good laboratory practices (cGLPs), where applicable.